Skryvvara/tarkov-market-api/readme.md

 ## Description

 This project is a TypeScript/JavaScript wrapper for the [tarkov market api](https://tarkov-market.com/dev/api).
 I created this back in the day when I didn't know how to consume restful apis.
-Although I know it know I decided to not delete this project but keep it for nostalgic reasons.
+Although I know it now I decided to not delete this project but keep it for nostalgic reasons.

 <a name="how-to-use"></a>